vkhazin/multicloud-courseware/content/multi-cloud-paas/lab-native-tools.md

       --src ./courseware-nodejs.zip
     ```
 18. After the deployment is complete access the URL of the deployment
-19. Don't forget the end-point requires parameter `/?name=John`
+19. Don't forget the end-point requires a parameter `/?name=John`

 ## GCP